 This does introduce the issue of availability.
 It took me a long time to find Flash anywhere and, even then, it wasn’t all complete and not even all in the same language.
 Some of my episodes are exclusively in German, for example, and others are just missing.
 It was never licensed for an English audience as far as I know.
 If you can find it, then the movie should be watched between episodes 19 and 20 for the optimal viewing experience, as it deals with one of many new additions to the main cast that are exclusive to Flash.

 A special entry in the franchise because it rubs shoulders with its live-action movie counterpart.
 Like Flash, it’s another reimagining of the series, though it goes much further than merely retooling the same story.

 Produced by Gainax and headed by Hideaki Anno, Re: Cutie Honey casts Honey as an office worker and skips much of the setup phase of the story.
-She is already battling Panther Claw as a vigilante, with Natsuko being recast as a police officer who is trying to hunt her down, and Seiji being a newspaper reporter that seems to know a little too much about who and what Honey is.
+She is already battling Panther Claw as a vigilante, Natsuko is recast as a police officer who is trying to hunt her down, and Seiji is now a newspaper reporter that seems to know a little too much about who and what Honey is.

-With just 3 episodes, this is admittedly the shortest entry in the franchise, but it compensates for that with its boundless energy.
+This is admittedly the shortest entry in the franchise with a measly 3 episodes, but it compensates for that with its boundless energy.
 Gainax transformed the series into a form that perfectly fits with its offering in the mid-2000s and late-90s.
 The fan-service is ramped up to 11 and the action is more chaotic (and hilarious) than ever before.
-The story, though short, is also really fun and manages to both include elements from the original while also bringing in major changes of its own that all work out very well.
+The story, though short, is also really fun and manages to both include elements from the original while also bringing in major changes of its own.

 Re: Cutie Honey is absurdly good and leaves you wishing there was more of it.